-Sometimes, tax audits are conducted because there is information available to the tax authority which triggers tax audits.
-However, this information has to be authenticated especially because it is from different sources.
+Sometimes, tax audits are conducted because there is information available to the tax commissioner on specific tax audit triggers.
+However, this information has to be authenticated, especially because it is from different sources.
 There are many providers of this type of information.

 For this post, the providers of the information can be grouped into two depending on whether the information is paid for or not.